aikopras/RSbus/README.md

 Used hardware and software:
 - INTx (an interrupt pin): used to receive RS-bus polling pulses from the command station
-- TXD/TXDx (the/an USART): used to send RS-bus messages to the command station
+- TXD/TXDx (a USART): used to send RS-bus messages to the command station
 - the Arduino micros() function